Arizona State University

 - Retractable seating system and bi-folding door in the great hall that can be opened up to the breezeway, allowing for natural ventilation when the climate is suitable.

-- Several places for the public to enjoy, including two courtyards and retail spaces (bookstore, restaurant coming soon).
+- Several places for the public to enjoy, including two courtyards, a bookstore, and Engrained restaurant.

 - Configuration of the main building facade is designed to change in response to solar orientation, window size, and programmatic requirements.